 When used in conjunction with social distancing practices, cloth face masks can help slow the spread of coronavirus.
 However, not all masks are created equally, and some offer more protection than others.

-"Homemade masks use various cloth materials that are all much looser weave than a medical-grade mask, such as an N95, but those masks need to be reserved for hospital use and health care professionals who cannot maintain social distancing with patients under their care," Dr. Ruth L. Bush, associate dean of medical education and a professor at the University of Houston College of Medicine, told Shop TODAY.
+"Homemade masks use various cloth materials that are all much looser weave than a medical-grade mask, such as an N95, but those masks need to be reserved for hospital use and health care professionals who cannot maintain social distancing with patients under their care," said Dr. Ruth L. Bush, associate dean of medical education and a professor at the University of Houston College of Medicine.

 "When placed in between the layers — such as with a pocket style opening allowing for insertion and removal — you could insert a filter which will make the mask more effective and provide extra protection against allowing viral particles into the air when you talk, cough or breathe," Bush said.